Rectilinear Planarity of Partial 2-Trees: Rectilinear Planarity Testing of Partial 2-Trees

-If $\nu$ is a P-node with three children, $\Sigma_{\nu,\rho_i}$ is computed in $O(n)$ time.
+Consider a P-node $\nu$ whose spirality set needs to be computed for the first time in $T_{\rho_i}$.
+If $\nu$ has three children, $\Sigma_{\nu,\rho_i}$ is computed in $O(n)$ time.
 Namely, it is sufficient to check, for each of the six permutations of the children of~$\nu$ and for each value in the rectilinear spirality set of one of the three children, whether the sets of the other two children contain the values that satisfy condition~$(ii)$ of \cref{le:spirality-P-node-3-children}.
-If $\nu$ is a P-node with two children, $\Sigma_{\nu,\rho_i}$ is computed in $O(n)$ with a similar approach: For each of the two permutations of the children of $\nu$, for each value in the rectilinear spirality set of one of the two children, and for each combination of values $\alpha_w^d$ $(w \in \{u,v\}, d \in \{l,r\})$, check whether the set of the other children contains the value that satisfies condition~$(iii)$ of \cref{le:spirality-P-node-2-children}.
-Note that, there are $O(n)$ possible spirality values that must be checked for each P-node $\nu$, and checking whether a specific value of spirality exists in the set of a child of $\nu$ takes $O(1)$ time by assuming that we keep, at each node of the tree, a Boolean array of linear size that informs about the spirality values admitted for that node.
-Since $\sum_\nu \deg(\nu)=O(n)$, the computation of the rectilinear spirality sets of all P-nodes takes $O(n^2)$ time, over all $T_{\rho_i}$ $(i = 1, \dots, h)$.
+If $\nu$ has two children, $\Sigma_{\nu,\rho_i}$ is computed in $O(n)$ with a similar approach: For each of the two permutations of the children of $\nu$, for each value in the rectilinear spirality set of one of the two children, and for each combination of the values $\alpha_w^d$ $(w \in \{u,v\}, d \in \{l,r\})$ defined in \cref{le:spirality-P-node-2-children}, check whether the set of the other children contains the value that satisfies condition~$(iii)$ of \cref{le:spirality-P-node-2-children}.
+Note that, by \cref{pr:shortest-spine}, there are $O(n)$ possible spirality values that must be checked for each P-node $\nu$; also, checking whether a specific value of spirality exists in the set of a child of $\nu$ takes $O(1)$ time, thanks to the Boolean array stored at each child of $\nu$, which informs about the spirality values admitted by that child.